ajojothepineapple/shortestPathGraph/results.md

 **Answers to the leading questions**

 - We believe we have achieved our aim as our algorithm does output the requred path provided by the Djikstra's algorithm correctly according to the tests and Djikstra's algorithm can output the correct path if we output the path to the console.

+- We are also able to graphically represent out nodes and edges and if are able to highlight the path on the graphed map as well.

+- We are also able to run DFS traversal on our algorithm, which can output of vector of nodes by their IDs if needed.